howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 Thought experiment 3 description:

 1. Begin with both objects flying together at velocity $v=0$.
 The first one always rests.
-2. Let's accelerate the second one to $c$.
+2. Let's accelerate the second one to a velocity tending to $c$.
 3. Wait a significant amount of time $0.5t$.
-4. Accelerate the second one to $-c$.
+4. Accelerate the second one to a velocity tending to $-c$.
 5. Wait a significant amount of time $0.5t$.
 6. Accelerate the second one to $0$.
 7. End of the thought experiment with both objects flying together.